Topics included in this article:

 For more information, please review the Monitoring Services Agreement.

-Note: This service is intended for customers who want added security during off hours without the need for dedicated personnel.
+Note: This service is intended for customers who want additional security during off-hours without the need for dedicated personnel.

-- Establishing the monitoring schedule and which cameras to include in the schedule
+- Establish the monitoring schedule and which cameras to include in the schedule

 |

-Note: If you don't see the Alarm Monitoring user interface in your console please reach out to your Rhombus representative to get it added.
+Note: If you don't see the Alarm Monitoring user interface in your console, contact your Rhombus representative.

 Alarm Central

-Alarm Central is the main page for viewing alarm monitoring.
-You can:
+Alarm Central is the main hub for Alarm Monitoring.
+On this page, you can:

-- Have a quick look at all devices monitored as well as associated devices.
+- Have a quick look at all monitored devices and associated devices.

-- Use a toggle to select if monitoring will be stopped with a badge entry (available if using access control)
+- Use a toggle to select if monitoring will be stopped with a badge entry (available when using access control).

-- If turned on, any authorized badge entry will stop monitoring.
+- If enabled, any authorized badge entry will stop monitoring.
 If monitoring is on a schedule, it will turn back on at the next scheduled start time.
 Monitoring may be manually started at any time.

 - Manually control monitoring.